ARM-software/arm-trusted-firmware/docs/platform-migration-guide.rst

 within it and number of core indexes following it.
 This means that core indices returned by ``platform_get_core_pos()`` for cores within a particular power domain must be consecutive.
-We expect that this is the case for most platform ports including ARM reference platforms.
+We expect that this is the case for most platform ports including Arm reference platforms.

 The old PSCI helpers like ``psci_get_suspend_powerstate()``, ``psci_get_suspend_stateid()``, ``psci_get_suspend_stateid_by_mpidr()``,